vegaprotocol/specs/README.md

 1. When you are ready to commence the spec writing task, move the ticket to a status of _workflow::task-in-progress_.
 1. Create a merge request *from the ticket* - this will ensure they are linked and the ticket is automatically closed when merged.
 1. Copy `0000-template.md` to `specs/0000-my-feature.md`, (e.g. `specs/0000-example-manager.md`.
-1. Fill in the details.
+1. Fill in the details, including the acceptance criteria.
 1. Submit a merge request to start soliciting feedback.
 Ensure that the appropriate team members are notified.
 1. Build consensus and integrate feedback.
 1. Assign a sequence number to your feature, (e.g. `specs/0001-example-manager.md`)